HOW MUCH MONEY DO YOU NEED TO MOVE TO ENGLAND?

 There are numerous costs associated with moving to another country and careful planning on finances must be considered in advance before committing to teaching in England.

 Let’s take a look at the more significant costs involved in travelling to England.
-Please note that these figures are accurate as of August 2020.
+Please note that these figures are accurate as of Feb 2024.

 Visa costs

-Whether you are arriving in England through a Tier 5 YMS, Ancestry or Sponsorship visa, there will be varying costs involved.
+Whether you are arriving in England through a YMS, Ancestry or Sponsorship visa, there will be varying costs involved.
 If you’re lucky enough to hold a British passport then no visa fees will apply!
 Please click here for more information on which visa you are likely to enter the UK on.

 Please note: You have the option to have a shorter visa and therefore less costs in Healthcare Surcharge.

-Up to £2336 – this includes £464 for the visa and £1872 for the Healthcare Surcharge (£624 per year)
+Up to £5,812 – this includes £637 for the visa and up to £5175 for the Healthcare Surcharge for 5 years (£1035 per year)

 Flights